Gol Transportes Aéreos Flight 1907: NTSB safety recommendation

-On 2 May 2007, the NTSB issued a safety recommendation document that included an interim summary of the investigation, as well as immediate safety recommendations that the NTSB believed should be implemented by the U.S. Federal Aviation Administration (FAA) to enhance flight safety.
+On 2 May 2007, the NTSB issued a safety recommendation document that included an interim summary of the investigation, as well as immediate safety recommendations that the NTSB believed should be implemented by the US Federal Aviation Administration (FAA) to enhance flight safety.
 The NTSB reported that the Embraer apparently experienced a TCAS outage, unknown to its flight crew prior to the collision, according to the CVR:

 Preliminary findings in the ongoing investigation indicate that, for reasons yet to be determined, the collision avoidance system in the Legacy airplane was not functioning at the time of the accident, thereby disabling the system's ability to detect and be detected by conflicting traffic.
 In addition, CVR data indicate that the flight crew was unaware that the collision avoidance system was not functioning until after the accident.

 The NTSB added that the design of the Embraer's avionics is such that the nonfunctioning of the TCAS that apparently occurred is shown by a small static white text message, which may not be noticeable by the flight crew.
 The NTSB also noted:Using only static text messages to indicate a loss of collision avoidance system functionality is not a reliable means to capture pilots' attention because these visual warnings can be easily overlooked if pilots' attention is directed elsewhere in the flight environment.

 Based on its observations, the NTSB recommended to the FAA that design changes be implemented to improve the noticeability of TCAS announcements, and that the FAA advise pilots of all aircraft types to familiarize themselves with the details of this accident, with the ways in which a pilot could inadvertently cause the loss of transponder and/or TCAS function, and how to recognize a loss of function.

 Final reports

 CENIPA report

 Relatives of Gol 1907 victims react to presentation of CENIPA's final report in Brasília.

-On 10 December 2008, more than two years after the accident, CENIPA issued its final report, describing its investigation, findings, conclusions, and recommendations.
+On December 10, 2008, more than two years after the accident, CENIPA issued its final report, describing its investigation, findings, conclusions, and recommendations.
 The CENIPA report includes a "Conclusions" section that summarizes the known facts and lists a variety of contributing factors relating both to air traffic controllers and to the Legacy jet's flight crew.
 According to CENIPA, the air traffic controllers contributed to the accident by originally issuing an improper clearance to the Embraer, and not catching or correcting the mistake during the subsequent handoff to Brasília Center or later on.
 CENIPA also found errors in the way the controllers handled the loss of radar and radio contact with the Embraer.

 CENIPA concluded that the ExcelAire pilots also contributed to the accident with, among other things, their failure to recognize that their transponder was inadvertently switched off, thereby disabling the collision avoidance system on both aircraft, as well as their overall insufficient training and preparation.